 Sugar syrup, also known as simple syrup, is a staple in the world of mixology.
 It’s the secret ingredient that adds sweetness and balance to cocktails and mocktails, ensuring every sip is a delight.
 In this post, we’ll explore how to make it.
-We’ll discuss the differences between 1:1 and 2:1 syrups.
-We’ll also explain the importance of sugar syrup in your favorite drinks.
+We’ll discuss the differences between 1:1 and 2:1 syrup.
+We’ll also explain the importance of sugar syrup and Demerara sugar syrup in your favorite drinks.
 Plus, we’ll share tips on how to store it at home.
+Sugar syrup is used to make all your favourite drinks like Amaretto Sours, Mojitos, Cosmopolitans and so much more!

 How to Make it at Home